trishutiwari/MOCdata/README.md

 for all irc checks.
 The check command for each check therefore points to the same python file, but the command also includes a command line argument that instructs each check to look at only a subset of the busplug/irc data.

-The check result from each of these checks is then handled by
+The check result from all checks is then handled by one handler called influxdb.
+This handler is responsible for transferring all the check results via udp
+(port 8090) to influxdb.

+Before the handler is executed, however,